ashton314/slt-git-manual/proposal_v1.md

 		        \
 			     H---I some_feature (developer branch)

-We can merge the `some_feature` branch (name doesn't matter---only the `master` branch name is fixed) developer branch into the `v1` development branch whenver:
+We can merge the `some_feature` branch (name doesn't matter---only the `master` branch name is fixed) developer branch into the `v1` development branch whenever:

      A---B master
 	      \